LogoLogo

 In short, I am certain that Shaman was not a Lunn product, although its tempting to think it possible.
 We were a year later than (Stan ) Secura and his # 7 (JATO) He impressed us with appearance and performance in the O/S (Off Soundings) race of '59. (see below) She was a sloop version of Trina.

 I also built a backstay mizzen which worked for cruising - ever see one?
 It's in my attic loft.
+(Alexandria has it now!)
 Anything else?
 I have a 12" model on my shelf - full sails and interior.
 Come and see it some time this Fall.
 Give me a call when summer is over - we can have a talk!

 Stan Barnes

 Webmaster Note: Stan and Shaman had an outstanding race record.
-In 1965 They won the Off Soundings Charles Koch Trophy for the top Class B boat for the combined Spring and Fall regattas - about 50 boats competed in this Class.
+In 1965 They won the Off Soundings Charles Koch Trophy for the top Class B boat in the combined four races, Spring and Fall regattas - about 50 boats competed in this Class.
 Stan sold Shaman a few years ago and she currently sits at Brown's Boat Yard in Guilford, CT.
 More on her is coming.

-Stan Secora (JATO, Marscot/O'Day #7) says he picked up his boat at the end of May, 1960 and a review of the Off Soundings Club race records indicate that Stan Secora did not race in Off Soundings that year.
+Stan Secora (JATO, Marscot/O'Day #7) says he picked up his boat on May 11, 1960 and a review of the Off Soundings Club race records indicate that Stan Secora did not race in Off Soundings that year.
 Maybe Stan Barnes really means some other local club race in 1960, not 1959?

-Lunn Laminates supposedly built 25 Dolphins starting sometime in early 1961 or thereabouts.
+Lunn Laminates built 25 Dolphins starting sometime in early 1961.
 Ralph Heinzerling (Jack Rabbit) has an interesting story about how he bought his bought his boat at the 1961 boat show.
-It involves Lunn Laminates and indicates that Lunn started building Dolphins early in 1961 (click here to go to Jack Rabbit) One story is that Lunn was instructed by O'Day to start their series of 25 boats with hull # 200.
+It involves Lunn Laminates and indicates that Lunn started building Dolphins early in 1961 (click here to go to Jack Rabbit) One story about the hull number issue is that Lunn was instructed by O'Day to start their series of 25 boats with hull # 200.
 We are continuing to dig deeper into this.

 One might wonder why this all matters.
 A quick look at the Roster by hull # shows a bunch of missing numbers in the early/mid 60's.
-O'Day was subcontracting out to others some of the construction of Dolphins - at least 2 others besides Lunn.
-We are trying to find out how many boats were actually built, and by who, before O'Day got out of the Dolphin business and Yankee Yachts started in 1965/1967.
-The hull # game is elusive but gradually may help us find out
+O'Day was subcontracting out to others some of the construction of Dolphins - at least 2 other builders, besides Lunn.
+We are trying to find out how many boats were actually built, and by who, before O'Day got out of the Dolphin business and Yankee Yachts started in 1965.
+The hull # game is elusive but gradually may help us find out what we want to know.
+For more on this click here.

-Stan, who is 86, has a lifetime of sailing experience in racing dinghies, club and Off Soundings races, Bermuda races, Maine cruises, etc. He spent a lot of time racing in yawls and has crewed with Rod Stephens.
-He has a removable mizzen rig he built for Shamon to use while cruising.
+Stan, who is 86 at this writing, has a lifetime of sailing experience in racing dinghies, club and Off Soundings races, Bermuda races, Maine cruises, etc. He spent a lot of time racing in yawls and has crewed with Rod Stephens.
+That removable mizzen rig he built for Shamon to use while cruising is now on Will Jackoway's Alexanderie Pacific Dolphin # 270.
 His father in law had a foundry which Stan used to make molds and castings.
 One of the castings he showed me was for the rudder heel fitting a picture of which is at the left.
 He has couple of these which might be useful in a Dolphin restoration project.
 Click here for a larger view

 Shamon's new owner, Mike Barber, with whom who we have not yet had contact, keeps her at nearby Brown's Boat Yard where Stan had her too.
 Your webmaster snapped the following pictures.